June 23 – 26, 2016 Snow Mountain Ranch Fraser, CO

 We will explore the unique gifts and challenges that come with our mostly transracial adoptive families.
 We realize that as your children grow, they will be dealing with issues faced by any child of color, no matter their country of birth.
 At our camp, they are with a sea of families who are like theirs, and with children who are in the majority for a few days.
 Though we enthusiastically celebrate and highlight the different birth countries at this camp, we also celebrate adoption as a culture of its own.
 The similarities of being with other families “just like theirs” is what really bonds the children and their families so immediately at our camps.

-Back by popular demand!
-Opening Ceremony will be on THURSDAY evening this year!
+Opening Ceremony will again be on THURSDAY evening this year!
 Be sure to plan on coming up for dinner and Opening Ceremony.
 We will also have some optional pre-camp activities for families who would like to spend Thursday with other families from camp!

 We invite all of you to wear festive attire for the Saturday evening Fiesta.
 This is a great time to wear the clothes, hats, jewelry, etc. representing Latin American cultures.

 To become more connected to Latin American Heritage Camp, “like” our Facebook page!